-4. Turn your cell phone off or to vibrate before the start of class.
+Turn your cell phone off or to vibrate before the start of lab.
 I will do the same.
 Texting is distracting to me and others.
 It is like having another conversation going on during the class.
 So don't text; I will not either.
 (Correlation to the laboratory: think about dealing with a patient or colleague and your cell phone rings, you are being paid to pay attention not socialize.)

 5. It is fine to bring a drink or food to a lecture room class, as long as it isn't distracting.
 However, while in the MLT lab (S-116) no food, drink or gum is allowed.
-Pick up your trash; you wouldn't visit a friend's house and leave newspapers, cans, bottles and wrappers lying around after you left so please don't do it here.